Hydration & Dachshunds: Why Water Intake Matters

 - Infection

-Your vet can run bloodwork or urinalysis to pinpoint what’s going on — and rule out anything serious.
+Your vet can run blood tests such as a complete blood count (CBC) or urinalysis to pinpoint what’s going on — and rule out anything serious.
+A CBC evaluates red and white blood cells and platelets; abnormal white blood cells may indicate infection, inflammation, or other underlying health issues.

 4. Hydration During Recovery or Medication